If you are new to landscaping or yard maintenance, you may easily get confounded by terms used by gardeners or horticulturists.

 - Besides posing as an attraction, lawns with actual grass offer significant environmental benefits.
 Much like any other plantation, a grass field releases oxygen and absorbs carbon dioxide.

 - It significantly reduces noise pollution.
 Urban areas with concrete pathways and buildings are often noisier than suburban areas where there are parks and well-maintained yards.
 This is because grass absorbs noise, acting as an insulation panel.

 - Plants and greenery can help lower temperatures as well.
 An area surrounded by trees and grass is relatively cooler than one surrounded by tall concrete buildings, even in the middle of summer.

 - Actual grass improves soil structure by loosening it up and relieving soil compaction.
 Soil, when bound tightly together, increases the water runoff rate, which adversely affects the groundwater table.
-Well planted and aerated grass can maintain air pockets located in the soil while keeping it together with the help of a healthy root network.
+Well-planted and aerated grass can maintain air pockets located in the soil while keeping it together with the help of a healthy root network.

 - During storms, when rainwater does not find an entrance to seep into the ground, it results in stormwater runoff.
-Lawns and yards provide that much-needed opening into the earth, allowing excess water to soak into the soil, replenishing the groundwater.
+Lawns and yards provide that much-needed opening into the earth, allowing excess water to soak into the soil, and replenishing the groundwater.

 Real Grass Cons